Sword of Vermilion – Review

 How Does It Handle?

 The controls are tight, much needed for a game of this sort.
 You are able to fire in eight directions and there is a nice array of different weapons, each with their own merits.
-These can be found by looking for metallic doors with letters painted on them (L for Laser etc.).
+These can be found by looking for metallic doors with letters painted on them (L for Laser, etc.).
 You can’t hurt your partner or the captives so I’d recommend pounding that fire button!

 Each level also contains maps that are attached to the walls.
 When you walk near one, a small map appears which shows the exit and locations of the other captives.
+This allows the action to continue rather than pausing the game to get your bearings.

 This game is very difficult and unforgiving, and you will die a lot!
-It’s one of those games that older gamers would tell younger gamers about whilst stating things like “Games were harder when I were a lad!”.
+It’s one of those games that older gamers will tell younger gamers about whilst stating things like “Games were harder when I were a lad!”.
 The difficulty does diminish the fun a little, but I think that if you had a dedicated friend who was willing to play a few hours with you, I reckon it would be completable.

 Graphics